Local Activities | March 18, 2015

 The National Cherry Blossom Festival Parade is Saturday, April 11th starting at 10am.
 The parade runs 10 blocks along Constitution Avenue from 7th to 17th Streets.
 There are marching bands from across the United States, helium balloons, floats, celebrity performers and much more participating in this year’s parade.

-According to the National Park Service, the peak viewing of the blossoms (or when the blossoms are 70% open) will be later in the festival: April 11th to 14th.
+According to the National Park Service (link is external), the peak viewing of the blossoms (or when the blossoms are 70% open) will be later in the festival: April 11th to 14th.
 Don’t miss all of the great cultural events, festivals and performances starting March 20th that help welcome spring to our nation’s capital.
 Stop by ezStorage’s five Washington D.C. storage facilities to find out how we can help you with all of your storage needs.